Criminal Injuries Compensation

 As a qualifying relative under s 59 of the Scheme is designed to ensure only close members can claim.

-A former spouse may claim for Criminal Injuries Compensation can be awarded if they were financially dependent upon the deceased at the time of death but they are unable to claim for a bereavement award.
+A former spouse may claim for Criminal Injuries Compensation if they were financially dependent upon the deceased at the time of death, but they cannot claim for a bereavement award.